geyana24-dev/product-analytics-capstone/README.md

 ## ML: predicting repeat visits

-I tried to predict whether a customer would return, using only what's known at the moment of their first visit — no leakage from future data.
+Attemped to predict whether a customer would return, using only what's known at the moment of their first visit — no leakage from future data.
 Dropped total_spent, number_of_visits, and days_since_last_purchase right away.
 First-visit purchase amount I checked separately: it doesn't actually affect return likelihood, so keeping it in the model would've been wrong from a business-logic standpoint.

 What's left: first purchase type, age, and favorite category.